 Ace of Hearts Redbud

-- CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Tolerates mild drought when established, but best with regular watering.
-Feed with a general purpose fertilizer before new growth begins in spring.Light Needs:Partial to full sunWatering Needs:Best with regular watering - weekly, or more often in extreme heat.
+- CareCare InformationPrefers deep, slightly alkaline, moist, well-drained sandy loams.
+Benefits from light shade in hotter regions.
+Water deeply and regularly during the first growing season to establish an extensive root system.
+Apply a general purpose fertilizer before new growth emerges in late winter to early spring.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.